colbeezy/udacity-linux-server/README.md

 2. Update OAuth Google Credentials:

-Google requires that you add the origin URI of the client application to their "Authorized JavaScript origins in their Console.
+Google requires that you add the origin URI of the client application to their "Authorized JavaScript Origins" in their console.

 ### References